Gov. Whitmer’s Executive Order Regarding Mask’s

 If you are given a summons regarding this type of offense, please contact us.
 We can listen to your unique circumstances explaining why you were ticketed.
 We defend our clients against all kinds of criminal cases and all kinds of civil infractions.

 Wearing a mask can be annoying, uncomfortable, and bothersome, but we here at Slep Legal Group always put safety first.
 If you are against mask wearing please consider wearing one out of respect for your fellow citizens.

 I have been made aware in recent days of incidents involving people yelling at or even berating fellow citizens for not wearing a mask in public.
 My advice is to not get pulled into this type of situation.
 In the current political climate, these misunderstandings can deteriorate into getting ugly quick.
 Please don’t berate or confront others who choose not to wear masks.
 Many citizens have reported violators to the police.
-Though my personal feeling is that this is an extreme step, I certainly would advise calling police rather than confronting others not wearing a mask.
+Though my personal feeling is that this is an extreme step, I certainly would advise calling the police rather than confronting others not wearing a mask.